adoptium/temurin-build/RELEASING.md

 error: failed to push some refs to 'github.com:adoptium/jdk23u'
 hint: Updates were rejected because the tag already exists in the remote.
 ```
-This may be due to an **incorrect** manual tag having been pushed rather than letting the mirror job push the tag.
+This may be due to an **incorrect** manual tag having been pushed via [step 6](https://github.com/adoptium/temurin-build/blob/master/RELEASING.md#dry-run-tests-do-this-at-least-1-week-before-release-in-the-same-calendar-month) rather than letting the mirror job push the tag.
 To resolve:

 1. On the Jenkins worker node, delete the local cache:
 ```